kbroman/knitr_knutshell/pages/Rmarkdown.md

     ```

-It's usually best to give each code chunk a name, like `simulate_data`
+It's usually best to give each code chunk a name, like `simulate-data`
-and `chunk_name` above.
+and `chunk-name` above.
 The name is optional; if included, each code
 chunk needs a distinct name.
 The advantage of giving each chunk a name
 is that it will be easier to understand where to look for errors,
 should they occur.
 Also, any figures that are created will be given